hypre-space/hypredrive/docs/joss/paper.md

-* **Prototyping**: `hypredrive` allows users to prototype rapidly, comparing the performance of various solver options and tweaking parameters directly through the YAML configuration file.
+* **Prototyping**: `hypredrive` allows users to prototype rapidly, comparing the performance of various solver options updated directly through the YAML configuration file.

 * **Testing**: `hypredrive` enables the creation of an integrated testing framework to